armor-ai/RRGen/README.md

 # Automating App Review Response Generation
-Dataset and replication package for the Automating App Review Response Generation (submitting to ASE 2019).
+Dataset and replication package for the paper Automating App Review Response Generation (ASE 2019).

 ## Usage
 Run the code with